mumbleflux/mumbleflux.github.io/PRIVACY.md

-# Privacy Policy for FluxRider
+# Privacy Policy for Mumbleflux Arcade

-**Effective date:** 25 April 2026
+**Effective date:** 17 June 2026
-**Application name:** FluxRider
-**Developer / publisher:** MumbleFlux
+**Application name:** MumbleFlux Arcade (formerly Fluxrider) **Developer / publisher:** MumbleFlux
 **Developer type:** Individual, non-corporate developer
 **Contact email:** [mumbleflux@outlook.com](mailto:mumbleflux@outlook.com)

-This Privacy Policy explains how information is handled when you use **FluxRider**, an Android mobile application published by **MumbleFlux**.
+This Privacy Policy explains how information is handled when you use **Mumbleflux Arcade**, an Android mobile application published by **MumbleFlux**.

-FluxRider is distributed through the **Google Play Store** and is **not intended for use by people under the age of 13**.
+Mumbleflux Arcade is distributed through the **Google Play Store** and is **not intended for use by people under the age of 13**.

 ## 1. Overview

-MumbleFlux does not operate user accounts and does not directly collect names, email addresses, phone numbers, payment information, contact lists, photos, precise location information, or other similar personal information through FluxRider.
+MumbleFlux does not operate user accounts and does not directly collect names, email addresses, phone numbers, payment information, contact lists, photos, precise location information, or other similar personal information through Mumbleflux Arcade.

-FluxRider uses **Google AdMob** to display interstitial advertisements.
+Mumbleflux Arcade uses **Google AdMob** to display interstitial advertisements.
 Any personal data, device data, advertising data, analytics data, diagnostic data, or similar information collected for advertising-related purposes is collected and processed by **Google AdMob**, the **Google Mobile Ads SDK**, Google, and, where applicable, Google's advertising partners.

-MumbleFlux may receive aggregated or non-identifying advertising reports through Google AdMob, such as ad performance metrics, but does not receive user-level personal information directly from FluxRider.
+MumbleFlux may receive aggregated or non-identifying advertising reports through Google AdMob, such as ad performance metrics, but does not receive user-level personal information directly from Mumbleflux Arcade.

-## 2. Information collected by FluxRider
+## 2. Information collected by Mumbleflux Arcade

-MumbleFlux does not directly collect personal information from users through FluxRider.
+MumbleFlux does not directly collect personal information from users through Mumbleflux Arcade.

-FluxRider may store basic app preferences or gameplay-related information locally on your device, such as settings, scores, or progress, if required for app functionality.
+Mumbleflux Arcade may store basic app preferences or gameplay-related information locally on your device, such as settings, scores, or progress, if required for app functionality.
 This locally stored information is not transmitted to MumbleFlux unless you separately choose to provide information to MumbleFlux, for example by contacting support by email.

 ## 3. Information collected by Google AdMob

-Because FluxRider uses Google AdMob, Google may automatically collect and process certain information when advertisements are requested, loaded, displayed, or interacted with.
+Because Mumbleflux Arcade uses Google AdMob, Google may automatically collect and process certain information when advertisements are requested, loaded, displayed, or interacted with.

 Depending on your device, region, consent choices, Google account settings, Android settings, and Google's own policies, this may include: